appfoundry/Reliant/README.md

 Licence
 -------

-Reliant is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+Reliant is released under [MIT licence](http://opensource.org/licenses/MIT)

-[1]: We actually prefer initializer injection over property injection, but we will get into that in our [wiki pages](https://github.com/appfoundry/Reliant/wiki).
+[property injection]:   We actually prefer initializer injection over property injection, but we will get into that in our [wiki pages](https://github.com/appfoundry/Reliant/wiki).    "property injection"
 [2]: For those of you who prefer to put the property in an anonymous class extension, as we do, that would work as well.